aerospike-community/client-lua/readme.md

 print("connected", err, message)
 ```
 Connect must be called before you call any other Aerospike function.
-Connect will return 3 values, in the above example, the variables err and message will contain the error code and error message, and the variable cluster will be a handle to the Aerospike cluster.
-You will use cluster handle in subsequent Aerospike function calls.
+Connect will return 3 values, in the above example, the variables ```err``` and ```message``` will contain the error code and error message, and the variable cluster will be a handle to the Aerospike cluster.
+You will use the cluster handle in subsequent Aerospike function calls.

 The C code to implement this function:
 ```c